kevinrjones/jakarta-9-web-fundamentals/exercises/m4/instructions.md

 <%@ page import="java.util.ArrayList" %>
 <%@ page import="java.util.List" %>Ø
 ```
-1. Where the colors are shown in the HTML replace that block with a Java code block that iterates over the `colors` collection and displays each color, something like this:
++ Where the colors are shown in the HTML replace that block with a Java code block that iterates over the `colors` collection and displays each color, something like this:
 ```jsp
 <% for (String color:colors) { %>
 <li><%= color %></li>
 <% } %>
 ```
-1. Redeploy and browse to and test the application, 2 tests should pass
++ Redeploy and browse to and test the application, 2 tests should pass
-1. If you open a browser tab and browse to http://localhost:8081/myblog/index.jsp you should be able to click on the colors menu and still see the colors
++ If you open a browser tab and browse to http://localhost:8081/myblog/index.jsp you should be able to click on the colors menu and still see the colors

 ## Setup MVC

-1. Delete index.jsp and _header.jsp from the root directory, if you open the WEB-INF folder you will see that these files exist there, these files are no longer
++ Delete index.jsp and _header.jsp from the root directory, if you open the WEB-INF folder you will see that these files exist there, the original files are no longer needed
++ You are now working in `MainServlet.java`
-1. In `MainServlet` replace the code in `doGet` with calls to get the `RequestDispatcher` and to dispatch to `index.jsp`
++ In `MainServlet` replace the code in `doGet` with calls to get the `RequestDispatcher` and to dispatch to `index.jsp`
 ```java
         var dispatcher = getServletContext().getRequestDispatcher("/WEB-INF/index.jsp");
         dispatcher.forward(req, resp);
 ```
-1. Redeploy and build the application, one test should now pass
++ Redeploy and build the application, one test should now pass
-1. If you browse to http://localhost:8081/myblog/index.jsp you should get a 404 but if you browse to http://localhost:8081/myblog/home then the page should appear
++ If you browse to http://localhost:8081/myblog/index.jsp you should get a 404 but if you browse to http://localhost:8081/myblog/home then the page should appear
 ## Create and Use a Model to Display the Topics

-1. In the '`init` method create a new `ApplicationSettings` instance and store it in the `ServletContext`giving it the name `app`
++ In the `init` method create a new `ApplicationSettings` instance and store it in the `ServletContext`giving it the name `app`
 ```java
         var applicationSettings = new ApplicationSettings();
         getServletContext().setAttribute("app", applicationSettings);
 ```
-1. Create a page called `_topics.jsp` in the WEB-INF directory
++ Create a page called `_topics.jsp` in the `webapp/WEB-INF` directory
-1. Add the HTML to show the topics, the HTML should initially look like this
++ Add the HTML to show the topics, the HTML should initially look like this
 ```jsp
 <div>
     <h3>Topics</h3>